 Read this paragraph carefully as scope 3 emissions represent the holy grail of emissions.

 Scope 3 emissions are all indirect emissions - not included in scope 2 - that occur in the value chain of the reporting company, including both upstream and downstream emissions.
 In other words, emissions are linked to the company's operations.
-According to GHG protocol, scope 3 emissions are separated into 15 categories.
+According to the GHG protocol, scope 3 emissions are separated into 15 categories.

 Upstream activities

-Upstream activities fall under several categories: for many companies, business travel is one of the most significant to report (e.g. air travel, rail, underground and light rail, taxis, buses and business mileage using private vehicles).
-Also, employee commuting shall be reported, as it results from the emissions emitted through travel to and from work.
+Upstream activities fall under several categories: for many companies, business travel emissions is one of the most significant to report (e.g. air travel, rail, underground and light rail, taxis, buses and business mileage using private vehicles).
+Also, employee commuting emissions shall be reported, as it results from the emissions emitted through travel to and from work.
 It can be decreased through public transportation and home office.

 Waste generated in operations relates to waste sent to landfills and wastewater treatments.
 Waste disposal emits methane (CH4) and nitrous oxide (N2O), which cause greater damage than CO2 emissions.